buttsj/c-sharp-mario/Sprint 4/Sprint_4Content/README.txt

 W/S keys to Jump or Crouch

 B to shoot fireball while with Fireball Mario
-R to reset the scene
+R to reset to the main menu
 Enter to pause the game